fauna-labs/fwitter/README.md

 <img src="readme/sign_up.png?raw=true" width="600">

-Once you are in the dashboard, click on New Database, fill in a name, and click Save.
+Once you are in the dashboard, click on New Database, select Classic for the Region Group, fill in a name, and click Save.
 <img src="readme/new_database.png?raw=true" width="600">

 <img src="readme/new_database2.png?raw=true" width="600">